scaleoutsean/santricity-webapi-pythonsdk/README.md

 - `SANTRICITY_PASS`: password (default `YOURPASS`)
 - `SANTRICITY_ID`: system id for embedded mode (default `1`); we recommend to use `1` at most for initial authentication and the correct system_id (WWN) after that

+Note: `Configuration()` will read `SANTRICITY_VERIFY_SSL` and `SANTRICITY_CA_BUNDLE` from the environment on initialization, so you can control TLS verification and provide an alternate CA bundle by exporting those environment variables before running samples.

 Optional proxy mode with WSP (not recommended):

 - `WSP_MODE=true` to enable WSP/proxy flow (opt-in only)